 In criminal law, we ordinarily think of perpetrator and victim as two distinct entities.
 It would be nonsensical, for example, to talk about me robbing myself or defrauding myself.
-But last week in Ocasio v.
-United States the Supreme Court ruled 5-3 that a defendant may be charged with conspiring to extort money from himself.
+But the same may not be true of an extortion conspiracy under the Hobbs Act.
+In Ocasio v.
+United States, the Supreme Court ruled 5-3 that a defendant may be charged with conspiring to extort money from himself.

 So what makes such a contortionist extortionist possible?
 Although it sounds a bit bizarre, this result doesn’t represent some new watershed in white collar crime or dramatic expansion of federal criminal jurisdiction.
 It’s simply the logical, albeit unfortunate, outgrowth of a questionable Supreme Court decision more than two decades old.